 A student who wishes to withdraw from the Middlebury Institute for academic or personal reasons may petition to do so at any time before the end of any semester.
 The petition may be obtained from the Records Office.
 Any refund of tuition will be based on the date of withdrawal.
 If you are using federal student financial aid funds to pay any portion of your tuition, you are only entitled to a refund of moneys not paid from federal student financial aid program funds.
 Cancellation shall occur when the student gives a dated, written notice of cancellation to MIIS.
 The written notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed with postage prepaid, and does not require any particular form, so long as it is signed and dated.
 The student should keep proof of delivery from the post office until any tuition refund is received.
-If you are using federal student financial aid funds to pay any portion of your tuition, you are only entitled to a refund of moneys not paid from federal student financial aid are using federal student financial aid funds to pay any portion of your tuition refund is received.
-If you are using federal student financial aid funds to pay any portion of your tuition, you are only entitled to a refund of moneys not paid from federal student financial aid program funds.
+If you are using federal student financial aid funds to pay any portion of your tuition, you are only entitled to a refund of monies not paid from federal student financial aid program funds.